kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 1. If you cannot see a corresponding address displayed (the EXTERNAL-IP is pending), you need to manually set the proxy address.
 For example, you have an available public IP address `139.198.120.120`, and the port `8080` of this IP address has been forwarded to the port `30721` of the cluster.
 Execute the following command to check the service.

     ```shell
-    kubectl -n kubesphere-system get svc
+    $ kubectl -n kubesphere-system get svc
-    ```

-    ```shell
     NAME       TYPE            CLUSTER-IP      EXTERNAL-IP     PORT(S)              AGE
     tower      LoadBalancer    10.233.63.191   <pending>  8080:30721/TCP            16h
     ```

-2. Add the value of `proxyPublishAddress` to the configuration file of ks-installer and input the public IP address and port number as follows.
+2. Add the value of `proxyPublishAddress` to the configuration file of ks-installer and input the public IP address (`139.198.120.120` for this demo) and port number as follows.

     - Option A - Use Web Console: